Phil Pickett: Early years

 Pickett was born in Münster, Germany.
 His father, Phillip George Pickett, was a jazz pianist and RAF pilot who died in a plane crash in Rhodesia in 1950 a day before his 27th birthday.
 With his death, Pickett and his mother, Eileen, moved to Birmingham, England in 1950.
 His early musical influences included Steve Winwood and the Rolling Stones.

 After leaving school, he learned to trade as a baker and moved to San Francisco.
 While there, he joined Joan Baez School for Non Violence.
 With many young American men being called up to be drafted to Saigon, Phil quickly moved back to England, but not before meeting an idol of his, Duke Ellington, who urged him to "go back home and write your music".
 Instead of going back to Birmingham, he moved to London and began his work as a musician.

 Career

 Sailor

 Moving to London in 1969, Phil met Georg Kajanus, who was from Norway.
 They formed the duo Kajanis/Pickett but after meeting Henry Marsh and Grant Serpell, became the glam pop group Sailor.
-The band originally had fame in just Holland, having two top five hits in 1974 and 1975 before achieving nationwide success with their song "A Glass of Champagne", which went to number two in the UK (behind "Bohemian Rhapsody" by Queen) in 1975.
+The band originally had fame in just Netherlands, having two top five hits in 1974 and 1975 before achieving nationwide success with their song "A Glass of Champagne", which went to number two in the UK (behind "Bohemian Rhapsody" by Queen) in 1975.

 Sailor disbanded in 1978 and reformed with all four original members in 1989.
-With Kajanus, Marsh and Serpell coming in and out of the band at different points in the band's history, Pickett was the only constant member of the band.

 According to the band's own website, Sailor stopped performing in May 2014.